phiresky/masters-thesis/content/2_preliminaries.md

 Note that this definition is very similar to a normal POMDP.
 The difference is that the set of joint observations and joint actions consists of a tuple of the observations/actions of each individual agent (i.e.
-$a\in A = \langle a_i,\dots,a_n \rangle$).
+$a\in A = \langle a_1,\dots,a_n \rangle$, where $a_i$ is the action of agent
+$i$).
 In Dec-POMDPs every agent can have differing observations and actions.

 ## Environment model and learning process

 In our experiments, we impose a set of restrictions on the environments and learning process.
-The restrictions we impose here are mostly based on [@maxpaper].
+The restrictions we impose are mostly based on [@maxpaper].
 Here, we describe the major differing factors of both the learning process and the environments, as well as the variants we choose to consider.

-In general, the agents in a multi-agent environments can differ in their intrinsic properties.
+In general, the agents in a multi-agent environment can differ in their intrinsic properties.
 For example, they can have different control dynamics, maximum speeds, different observation systems, or different possible actions.
 We only consider environments with homogenous agents: All agents have the same